 Today, museums are undergoing a digital transformation.

-More and more are embracing a visual influence strategy, where instead of banning photography and video, they’re actually encouraging visitors to actively take and share photos online.
+Instead of banning photography and video, they’re actually encouraging visitors to actively take and share photos online.

 Museums are lifting their curtains — curating not just art and artifacts, but these visitor (user-generated) photos too.
 And those collections turn into visual stories about their exhibits, culture, and visitor experiences.